wp-plugins/my-calendar/readme.txt

 = 2.0 =

-* Completely re-written database model.
+* Completely re-written database model for events.
+* Added: pagination on event manager list of events.
+* Added: Restrict groups manager lists to currently grouped/ungrouped lists of events.
 * Added links to other event instances visible when editing events with multiple instances.
 * Added default category selection.
+* Added feature: limit calendar views by event author.
+* Added feature: filter event manager view by location, author, or category.
+* Added feature: mark categories as private, to only show those events to logged-in users.
+* Added templating to locations list so user can produce list of any set of location data.
+* Added option in event manager to copy location data into Locations table
+* Added [my_calendar_event] shortcode to fetch information for a single event.
-* Added alt attribute text to category icon in calendar output.
+* Added template tag {timerange} to display start-end times.
+* Change: all events now have an end time.
+Option to hide end times to maintain current display.
+* Bug fix: iCal had missing newline; events now return labeled UTC time
+* Bug fix: RSS does better job of clearing non-XML special characters.
+* Bug fix: If preset location was selected, no other edits to locations could be done.
+* Bug fix: when copying an event, the new event was grouped in the same group as the source event.
+* Bug fix: if stylesheet was disabled, stylesheet was erased on next save of style settings.
+* Bug fix to category limiting which matched category names like 'baseball' to show 'all' categories.

 = 1.11.3 =

 * Fatal error in PHP 5.4+ https://bugs.php.net/bug.php?id=54657
-* Bug fix: {date} and {time} template tags not rendered in Details link when run in a template.
+* Bug fix: {date} and {time} template tags not rendered in details link when run in a template.
 * Bug fix: upgrade database button placement off-screen
+* Bug fix: layout on stylesheet editor caused usability problems
+* Bug fix: added line break in iCal output.
+* Change: added alt attribute to category icons in appropriate contexts.
+* [My Calendar 2.0 beta](http://downloads.wordpress.org/plugin/my-calendar.2.0.0.zip) added to subversion repository.
+Here there be bugs.

 = 1.11.2 =